longturn/freeciv21/docs/General/Manuals/client-manual.rst

   available in the `Top Function Bar`_ section.
 * :strong:`The Main Map`: This is the main canvas of the game.
 This is where your empire will either thrive or be destroyed by your enemies.
 Refer to `Map View`_ for more information.
-* :strong:`Unit Controls`: Figure 9 shows a :unit:`Battleship` selected and the available unit actions in a bar at the bottom middle of the interface.
+* :strong:`Unit Controls`: :numref:`Client Overview` shows a :unit:`Battleship` selected and the available
+  unit actions in a bar at the bottom middle of the interface.
 This is the `Unit Controls`_ bar.
 * :strong:`Minimap`: In the lower right corner of the main map interface is a small version of the map known as the `Minimap`_.